GdAlSi: An antiferromagnetic topological Weyl semimetal with non-relativistic spin splitting: Structure characterization

 \subsection{Resistivity}

-Figure \ref{fig:fig0_8}(b) displays the temperature-dependence of resistivity at two different magnetic fields.
+Figure 1(g) of the manuscript displays the temperature-dependence of resistivity at two different magnetic fields.
 A distinct kink at/around 32 K confirms the antiferromagnetic (AFM) transition, which is consistent with previous magnetic and resistivity measurements \cite{bobev2005ternary_sm}.